volpatto/firedrake_scripts/README.md

         - Crank-Nicolson;
         - 2nd order Backward Differentiation (BFD2);
         - SDIRK4, a singly diagonally implicit Runge-Kutta scheme of order 4.
 This method can handle stiff problems, which is required to solve problems with reaction and complex dynamics.
-The implementation is based in [this paper](https://www.sciencedirect.com/science/article/pii/S0021999107000861).
+The implementation is based on [this paper](https://www.sciencedirect.com/science/article/pii/S0021999107000861).
 A general review of implicit methods for stiff problem can be found in [this report from NASA](https://ntrs.nasa.gov/search.jsp?R=20160005923).
 * 2D cases: